Andrewneteye4343/scDock/Tutorial/README.md

 6. `Run_CellChat_group_by` This argument defines the group.by in CellChat::createCellChat().
 Default is "Celltype".
 If you are interested in groups from metadata.txt, you can set this argument with "sample_group".
 7. `Run_CellChat_ntop_signaling` Choose how many top signalings (detailed L-R pairs in each pathway) you want to explore.
 More signalings will increase the time cost for further docking.
 Defualt is 5.
 8. `Vina_Docking_vina_exhaustiveness` This argument defines the exhaustiveness in AudoDock Vina.
 Default is 8.
 9. `Vina_Docking_vina_cpu` This argument defines the cpu in AutoDock Vina.
 Default is 1.

+● Start tutorial:
+0. If you havn't installed scDock, you can conduct `bash install.sh`.
+The installation might be finished in minutes.
+1. First, you should place "main.sh", "config.yaml", and "functions" directory in your work place (Figure 1).